-When we think of holiday giving, it usually involved hitting the toy store or finding the perfect item for a loved one, but it’s also nice to give back to your community.
-Here are some simple ways for you and your family to do some good during the holidays and bring cheer to those who need it most.
+When we think of holiday giving, it usually involves shopping online or finding that perfect item for a loved one.
+But charitable giving during the holidays is also about giving back to your community, especially during uncertain times like these.
+Here are some charitable giving ideas for the holidays that you and your family can take on to bring cheer to those who need it most.

-Choose gifts that give a little extra.
-Consider giving your loved ones items that have a “buy one, give one” offer.
+Consider giving your loved ones items that have a “buy one, give one (Opens in a new tab)” offer.
 One famous example is TOM’s shoes.
 For every pair of TOM’s you buy, the company donates a pair to children in need.
-If you’re holiday shopping anyway, why not select a couple of gifts with a philanthropic component?
+If you’re holiday shopping anyway, why not give gifts with a philanthropic component?

-Participate in local charitable holiday initiatives.
 Check out what causes your local representatives, school districts, or churches are involved with and see what kind of help they need.
-Many organizations run collections for “Shoeboxes of Joy” and other similar holiday programs that may benefit from a few extra hands.
+Remember, ask about opportunities for virtual volunteering if possible.

 Giving back isn’t necessarily about donating money and time.
 Sometimes it’s about spreading joy, one simple smile at a time.
 Here are some ways to do just that this holiday season: